Right Arrow

 Manufacturing facilities utilizing AI safety systems demonstrate:

-95% faster incident investigations: Smart search capabilities eliminate manual video review (Source: Spot AI)
+• Faster incident investigations: Smart search capabilities reduce time spent on manual video review (Source: Spot AI)

 Operational performance gains